prakash100402/My-Shorts-Video/README.md

 ## Step To Install

-Step 1:- Install the App which is located in the Folder \MyShorts\app\release or you can run on Android Studio emulator.
+Step 1:- Install the App which is located in the Folder Install App in github, In Internshala- \MyShorts\app\release or you can run on Android Studio emulator.

 Step 2:- If you are New User You have to Create new Account